-- Recall, select and apply detailed knowledge and thorough understanding of engineering. - Apply relevant knowledge, understanding and skills to most situations and scenarios provided to them. - Present detailed information clearly, showing thorough understanding. - Select and use a wide range of appropriate skills & techniques with precision in practical contexts, to produce high quality outcomes, working confidently and independently. - Analyse and evaluate evidence, making reasoned judgements and drawing perceptive conclusions.
+- Recall, select and apply knowledge and understanding of aspects of sport and physical activity - Apply relevant knowledge, understanding and skills to most situations and scenarios provided to them. - Present detailed information clearly, showing thorough understanding. - Select and use a wide range of appropriate skills & techniques, including advanced skills in a range of practical contexts to consistently produce outcomes of high quality with minimal assistance or sometimes independently. - Review performance in tasks undertaken, demonstrating adaptability in their approach both during and after tasks, suggesting justified improvements based on evidence and experience. - Analyse and evaluate evidence, making reasoned judgements and drawing perceptive conclusions.